 Dealing with customers.
-How else should we learn it better than if we are customers ourselves and analyze the behavior of those who want to sell us something?
-Wolfgang Hanfstein reviewed the book “Inside Apple” some time ago.
+How else should we learn it better than when we are customers ourselves and analyze the behavior of those who want to sell us something?
+Some time ago, Wolfgang Hanfstein reviewed the book “Inside Apple”.
 Its author Adam Lashinsky analyzed Steve Jobs' secret of success and then gave his readers the following advice to be successful: “Be arrogant.
 Don't listen to your customers.
 Treat your employees as if they were idiots.
-Act like an asshole. "
+Act like an asshole

 Does this only work with stars?
 I think that's a mistake: The tactic of making yourself a myth in this way works within certain limits even for many would-be stars.

 But also in the Italian Bologna, I have recently run an example of this: Is there a rather crazy Osteria: run down, loom, no food and customer service is a foreign word.
 But the store is running like greased.
 What is his success secret?